Food insecurity and hunger in the United States: Food insecurity

-Food insecurity is defined at a household level, of not having adequate food for any household member due to finances.
+Food insecurity is defined at a household level as not having adequate food for any household member due to finances.
 The step beyond this is very low food security, which is having six (for families without children) to eight (for families with children) or more food insecure conditions in the U.S. Department of Agriculture, Food Security Supplement Survey.
 To be very low food secure means members of the household disrupt their food intake due to financial reasons.

 These conditions are many: worrying about running out of food, that food bought does not last, a lack of a balanced diet, adults cutting down portion sizes or out meals entirely, eating less than what they felt they should, being hungry and not eating, unintended weight loss, not eating for whole days (repeatedly), due to financial reasons.